 nontunable numeric value.
 To create global tunable parameters in the

 generated model reference code, see Tunable Parameters in the Generated Code for Referenced Models.

 Model arguments let you parameterize references to the same model so that each instance of the model behaves differently.
 Without model arguments, a variable in a referenced model has the same value in every instance of the model.
 Declaring a variable to be a model argument allows each instance of the model to use a different value for that variable.

 To create model arguments for a referenced model:

 Add the variables to a list of model arguments associated with the model.

-Specify values for those variables separately in each Model block that references the model
+Specify values for those variables separately in each Model block that references the model.

 A referenced model that uses model arguments can also appear as a top model or a standalone model.
 No Model block exists to provide model argument values.
-The model uses the values of the MATLAB variables as defined in the model workspace.
+That model uses the values of the MATLAB variables as defined in the model workspace.
 You can use the same model, without changing it, as a top model, a standalone model, and a parameterized referenced model.